LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

         the independent variable (:math:`M = M(t)`) or not (:math:`M
         \ne M(t)`).  ``SUNTRUE`` indicates time-dependence of the mass matrix.
-        *Currently, only values of "SUNFALSE" are supported*
+        *Currently, only values of "SUNFALSE" are supported*.

    **Return value:**
       * *ARKDLS_SUCCESS*   if successful